Eye Movement and Desensitization and Reprocessing

 EMDR is an adaptive information processing therapy that enables individuals to recover from the symptoms and emotional distress that results from trauma and adverse life experiences.
 Successful treatment relieves distress, reformulates unhelpful beliefs and reduces uncomfortable physical arousal.

-It follows a structured format and incorporates elements from many effective psychotherapies – including psychodynamic, cognitive behavioral, interpersonal, experiential, and body-centered therapies.
+It follows a structured format and incorporates elements from many effective psychotherapies, including body-centred, interpersonal, experiential, cognitive behavioural and psychodynamic therapies.
 Issues are addressed using an eight-phase treatment approach and attention is given to the past, present, and the future:

 - Past – disturbing memories or related events